soypat/gsdf/README.md

 - Heapless algorithms for everything.
 No usage of GC in happy path.

-- Generate visualization for your parts as shaders.

 - Heapless Octree triangle renderer.
 Is stupid fast.
     - Design your part using one API, switch between CPU and GPU after design.

-- Extremely coherent API design.

 - TinyGo supported for CPU evaluation :)